unimi-dse/15f07018/README.md

 # Sample Package

-I'm a very bad student and I just want to pass the exam... this packages does nothing but it works!
+I'm a very bad student and I just want to pass the exam... this package does nothing but it works!

 ## Installation